The facial nerve (CN VII) is the seventh paired cranial nerve.

 Branches of the facial nerve are responsible for innervating many of the muscles of the head and neck.
 All these muscles are derivatives of the second pharyngeal arch.

 The first motor branch arises within the facial canal; the nerve to stapedius.
-The nerve passes through the pyramidal eminence to supply the stapedius muscle in the middle ear.
+It passes through the pyramidal eminence to supply the stapedius muscle in the middle ear.

 Between the stylomastoid foramen, and the parotid gland, three more motor branches are given off: